 ECM signals ALF control information, including on/off flags and filter usage information, at both picture and CTU levels.
 In this test, ALF control information is reused at both picture and CTU levels from the previously encoded picture, and if it is reused then the signalling of that information is skipped.
 At encoder, ALF filter may be derived for a group of pictures jointly.
+The number of APSs used for ALF is studied.